WeiyanSun/computational-optimization/README.txt

 Entirely Python.

-I collect my works for HWs and my final projects.
+I collect my works for HWs,some Integer Programming exercises and my final projects.

 Each HW folder will contains: 1. code 2.
 HW_guide 3. raw_data 4.results

 Here is a summary of HWs and final projects.